Gibberlings3/CowledMenace/README.md

 Someone has been working in the shadows, manipulating events on the Sword Coast to their advantage.

-Unravel the mysteries of the Twisted Rune and investigate the Cowled Wizards in this Enhanced Edition Trilogy mod!
+Unravel the mysteries of the Twisted Rune and progress beyond fighting all the Cowled Wizards in Athkatla in this Enhanced Edition Trilogy mod!

 ## Content Index